Peter Wallace (buccaneer): Scholarly

-Belize owes its origin to a Scotch Corsair Chief of the name of Wallace, a native of Falkland in Kinrosshire.
-At the time that these formidable pirates were driven from Tortuga, a small island situated a few miles north of St. Domingo [Haiti], Wallace[,] to escape from the just vengeance of the Spaniards[,] fled for security amongs [sic] the numerous islands on the coast of Yucatan and finally settled at the mouth of the River Belize.
-Here[,] after many vicissitudes both by sea and land[,] Wallace fixed his residence, [and] erected a few log huts and a small fortalice, which stood on the site now occupied by the handsome premises of Messrs.
-Boitias and Delande.
+Wallace first appeared in literature in the Honduras Almanack for 1829, an official publication of the Bay settlement, printed in 1826 or 1827.
+It described "Wallice" as a "Lieutenant among the Bucaniers who formerly infested these seas", and who "first discovered the mouth of the River Belize".
+The Almanack for 1839 added: "Belize owes its origin to a Scotch Corsair Chief of the name of Wallace, a native of Falkland in Kinrosshire.
+At the time that these formidable pirates were driven from Tortuga, a small island situated a few miles north of St. Domingo, Wallace to escape from the just vengeance of the Spaniards fled for security amongst the numerous islands on the coast of Yucatan and finally settled at the mouth of the River Belize.
+Here after many vicissitudes both by sea and land Wallace fixed his residence, erected a few log huts and a small fortalice, which stood on the site now occupied by the handsome premises of Messrs.
+Boitias and Delande".